jorell18/jorell18/README.md

 - 🌱 I’m currently learning ...

       ReactJS

-      Redux
+      NextJS

+      VueJS

+      Vite

+      Pinia

 - 💞️ I’m looking to collaborate on ...

-      More ReactJS apps for improvement
+      More ReactJS/VueJS apps for improvement

 - 📫 How to reach me ...